suarezgenaro/seda/docs/source/index.rst

     :align: center

 ===================================
-Spectral Energy Distribution Analyzer (SEDA) for Forward Modeling of Ultracool Objects
+SEDA: Spectral Energy Distribution Analyzer
 ===================================

 SEDA is an open-source Python package for comparisons between observed data and atmospheric models.
 It compares spectra and/or photometry to modern and widely used atmospheric models for brown dwarfs, giant exoplanets, and low-mass stars.
 The code uses a *Bayesian* framework to sample posteriors.
 Alternatively, the code minimizes chi-square to find the best model fit.